Dübendorf Air Base: History

 The search for a suitable site for an airfield started in 1909.
 On 1 August 1910 improvement of the swamp started and on 22 October 1910 the first airshow was held on the Airfield Dübendorf.
 Since 1914, Dübendorf has been used as an air base by the Swiss Air Force.
 From 1919 on Dübendorf was also an airport for civil airlines, first for the predecessor of Swissair, the Ad Astra Aero, and from 1932 on for Swissair.

 During World War II there was virtually no civil flying activity.
 Any foreign military aircraft that was interned by Switzerland was held at Dübendorf, including about 120 United States Army Air Forces (USAAF) B-17 Flying Fortress and B-24 Liberator bombers, together with one Luftwaffe Me 262 jet fighter.
 From 1943, Switzerland shot down USAAF and Royal Air Force aircraft, mainly bombers, overflying Switzerland during the war: six aircraft by Swiss Air Force fighters and nine by anti-aircraft cannons; 36 American and British airmen were killed.
-Besides, there were 137 emergency landings to May 1945 resulting in about 120 USAAF aircraft that were interned at the Dübendorf airfield.
-The officers were interned in Davos, airmen in Adelboden.
-Although U.S. military attaché Barnwell Legge instructed the soldiers not to flee, many soldiers ignored his warning; after their escape from the internment camps, the airmen usually were detained in the Wauwilermoos penal camp near Luzern.
-Repaired by USAAF technicians, on 7 September 1945, around 60 U.S. aircraft started from Dübendorf to return to their bases, where they were scrapped.
-The Swiss Air Force used in this time Bf 109E, Morane-Saulnier M.S.406 and so on.
+Repaired by USAAF technicians, on 7 September 1945, around 60 U.S. aircraft took off from Dübendorf to return to their bases, where they were scrapped.
+The backbone of the Swiss Air Force during this time consisted of Bf 109E and Morane-Saulnier M.S.406.

-After World War II, civil aviation moved to the new Zurich Airport, opened in 1948, and Dübendorf became a purely military airfield.
+In 1948, civil aviation moved to the newly opened Zurich Airport and Dübendorf became a purely military airfield.
 Dübendorf had been considered for expansion as Switzerland's primary international airport, but the Federal government reportedly preferred the development of a new Zurich airport for dedicated civil use for technical reasons including the difficulties inherent in a shared military and civil facility.